 Use a Straw to Scoop Up Squeeze-Out

-When glue squeezes out on an inside corner like in a drawer or the inside any woodworking project, using a chisel has the potential to cause more harm than good.
-This is because the sharp blade can easily mark-up and scratch the adjacent surface.
-The solution is a simple drinking straw.
-We used paper straws because they can be recycled unlike plastic ones.
-The straw will conform to the shape of the corner and the excess glue will be collected inside the straw so it can’t get re-deposited anywhere else.
+When glue squeezes out on an inside corner like in a drawer or the inside any woodworking project, using a chisel to scoop it out has the potential to mark-up and scratch the adjacent surface.
+The solution is a simple drinking straw, which will conform to the shape of the corner and collect the excess glue.
+We used paper straws because they can be recycled.

 Glue Bottle Caddy

 Here’s how to build this glue caddy for your shop:

 - Arrange all your glue bottles in a circle with 1-in. spacing between the bottles.

 - Add 2 in. to the circle diameter and cut out two 3/4-in. plywood discs.

 - Drill 7/8-in. holes in the center of each one.

 - Measure the various bottle diameters and drill storage holes around the top disc a smidgen larger than the bottles.